-ARG!
-Cartoon Animation studio was founded by Artie Edward Romero.
-Starting in his high school days in the 1960s, he was a cartoonist, comic book artist and publisher.
-In the spring of 1968, seeing his covers and illustrations for Cranberry Oblivion hot off the press at a print shop, Artie became fascinated by printing and publishing.
-He studied fine art and illustration in college, and kept drawing and publishing, achieving minor fame as "Ed Romero" in comics fandom.
-In 1972 he edited and published the fifth issue of his comics and science fiction fanzine Realm with artwork by Frank Frazetta, Vaughn Bode, Michael Wm Kaluta, Barry Windsor-Smith, Carl Barks, Gil Kane and other titans of the Silver Age of comics.
+Everyman Studios was founded by Artie Edward Romero and friends.
+Starting in his high school days in the late 1960s, Artie was a cartoonist, comic book artist and publisher.
+In the spring of 1968, seeing his covers and illustrations for George Washington High School literary magazine Cranberry Oblivion hot off the press at a print shop in Denver, Artie became fascinated with printing and publishing.
+He studied fine art and illustration in college, and kept drawing and publishing, achieving fame as "Ed Romero" in the small comic book fan community of the day.
+In 1972 he edited and published the fifth and best issue of his comics and science fiction fanzine Realm, including artwork by Frank Frazetta, Vaughn Bode, Michael Wm Kaluta, Barry Windsor-Smith, Carl Barks, Gil Kane and other titans of the Silver Age of comics.

 In 1975 Artie began to edit and publish alternative comic books, AKA underground comix, with the Everyman Comics imprint.
 He published dozens of minicomics, various large format underground comix including Animal Bite Comix and Realm, tabloids such as Everyman Comics, Scrabbits Reno Comics and Scrabbis Treno, and 23 issues of a popular alternative comics journal, Cascade Comix Monthly.
 At first the core artists of Everyman Studios, including those listed above plus John Peterson and Allan Greenier, drew most of the comics.
 After Cascade was launched, Artie was able to include work from a worldwide pool of talent, including Harvey Kurtzman, Art Spiegelman, Spain Rodriquez, S. Clay Wilson, Denis Kitchen, Skip Williamson, Jay Lynch, Trina Robbins, MK Brown, Dan O'Neill, Larry Rippee, Ted Richards and England's Hunt Emerson, among others.